 Shortly after graduating high school, I was fortunate to be awarded a scholarship to attend a workshop at Maine Media taught by Moose Peterson.
 The opportunity to spend a week with Moose and other similarly minded photographers was a fantastic experience.
 Photographing with him and receiving his insight and advice was an important experience for me.
 It was then that I began to seriously consider photography as a career.

-My landscape portfolio includes both color and black and white images.
-Particular scenes and lighting conditions guide my decision on presentation.
-My work has been accepted into juried art shows in New England and I have received numerous awards.
+My landscape portfolio includes both color and black and white images, although I have a particular passion for black and white photography.
+My work has been accepted into juried art shows in New England and beyond and I have received numerous awards.